 Materiality: Materiality assessment was conducted to identify material ESG issues during the Financial Year, thereby adopting the confirmed material ESG issues as the focus of the preparation of the ESG Report.
-The materiality of such issues was reviewed and confirmed by the Board and the ESG sub-committee.
-Please refer to the sections headed "Stakeholder Engagement" and "Materiality Assessment" for further details.
+The materiality of such issues was reviewed and confirmed by the Board and the ESG Committee.
+Please refer to the sections headed "STAKEHOLDER ENGAGEMENT" and "MATERIALITY ASSESSMENT" for further details.

 Quantitative: The standards and methodologies used in the calculation of relevant data in this ESG Report, as well as the applicable assumptions were disclosed.
 The KPIs are supplemented with explanatory notes to establish benchmarks where applicable.
+The Group has set specific environmental targets to mitigate its impacts.

-Consistency: The preparation approach of this ESG Report was substantially consistent with the ESG report of 2022, and explanations were provided regarding data with changes in the scope of disclosure and calculation methodologies.
+Consistency: The preparation approach of this ESG Report was substantially consistent with the ESG report of the year ended 30 June 2023 ("2023"), and explanations were provided regarding data with changes in the scope of disclosure and calculation methodologies.